awsdocs/aws-freertos-docs/doc_source/getting_started_nordic.md

 1. Run the installer and follow the prompts to completion\.

-### Download the Mobile SDK for Amazon FreeRTOS Bluetooth Devices<a name="install-mobile-sdks"></a>
+### Set Up the Amazon FreeRTOS BLE Mobile SDK Demo Application<a name="install-mobile-sdks"></a>

 To run the Amazon FreeRTOS demo project across BLE, you need to run the Amazon FreeRTOS BLE Mobile SDK Demo Application on your mobile device\.

 **To set up the the Amazon FreeRTOS BLE Mobile SDK Demo Application**

-1. Follow the instructions in [Mobile SDKs for Amazon FreeRTOS Bluetooth Devices](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-ble-mobile.html) to download and install the SDK for your mobile platform on your host computer\.
+1. Follow the instructions in [Mobile SDKs for Amazon FreeRTOS Bluetooth Devices](freertos-ble-mobile.md) to download and install the SDK for your mobile platform on your host computer\.

-1. Follow the instructions in [Amazon FreeRTOS BLE Mobile SDK Demo Application](https://docs.aws.amazon.com/freertos/latest/userguide/ble-demo.html#ble-sdk-app) to set up the demo mobile application on your mobile device\.
+1. Follow the instructions in [Amazon FreeRTOS BLE Mobile SDK Demo Application](ble-demo.md#ble-sdk-app) to set up the demo mobile application on your mobile device\.

 ### Establish a Serial Connection<a name="nordic-serial-connection"></a>